curtismu7/pingone-user-management-app/README.md

 ## Prerequisites
 You will need the following things:

-- PingOne Account  - If you don’t have an existing one, please register it.
+- PingOne Account  - If you don't have an existing one, please register it.
 - An OpenID Connect Application, configured as a for `Single Page` app (SPA) type.
 Documentation for creating one can be found [here](https://docs.pingidentity.com/r/en-us/pingone/p1_add_app_worker).
 Please ensure the following configuration items (which are also set in this example) are applied to the application in the admin console:
   - **Response Type** : `Token` and `ID Token`
   - **Grant Type** : `Implicit`